 You cannot prioritize between users whom you have selected simultaneously for upgrade.
 However, you can upgrade inSync client in batches according to your priority.

 No. You cannot upgrade inSync client for disabled users or devices.
 You must first enable such users or devices and then schedule an upgrade for their inSync client.

-No. For inSync client to be upgraded, the computer must be connected to the inSync server.
+No. For inSync client to be upgraded, the computer must be connected to the inSync Master.
 If the computer is in hibernation, shut down, or not connected to a data network, the upgrade will be on hold.
-The upgrade will start the next time the computer connects to inSync server and starts a backup.
+The upgrade will start the next time the computer connects to the inSync Master and starts a backup.

 The size of the upgrade package is approximately 40 MB for Windows and Mac computers.
 To upgrade, the package will first be downloaded on the user computers.

 The load on the network will depend on the number upgrade packages being downloaded simultaneously.
 As explained earlier, the upgrade is triggered on the next backup cycle of the individual inSync clients.
 If backups for a large number of inSync clients start simultaneously, the load on the network may become high.
 Therefore, it is recommended that you carry out upgrades in a distributed fashion.